Catholic Church in Germany: Catholicism today in Germany

-28.5% of the total population is Catholic (23.9 million people as of December 2022).
-Only one of Germany's Bundesländer (federal states), the Saarland has a Catholic absolute majority: Catholicism is also the largest religious group in Bavaria, Rhineland-Palatinate, North Rhine-Westphalia and Baden-Württemberg.
+23% of the total population is Catholic (19.2 million people as of December 2025).
+There isn't a single state in Germany's Bundesländer (federal states), where Catholics has absolute majority: however Catholicism is the largest religious group in Saarland, Bavaria, Rhineland-Palatinate, North Rhine-Westphalia and Baden-Württemberg.

 The German state supports both the Catholic and Protestant churches; it collects taxes for the churches and there is religious education in the schools, taught by teachers who have to be approved by the churches.
 Church taxes are "automatic paycheck deductions" taken from all registered church members, "regardless of" whether, and if yes, "how often members attend services."

 Catholicism in Germany today faces several challenges: